What do you like to do online?

 Whatever you like doing, if you use the internet you might have met people online who want to chat.

-They might leave comments on your posts or request to be your friend on a site.
+They might leave comments on your posts or request to be your friend or follower.
 Maybe they say they live near you or like the same music as you.

-With over 2 billion people on the internet there are plenty of people to meet.
-It can be fun chatting to people who are interested in the same stuff as us.
+With over 4 billion people on the internet there are plenty of people to meet.
+It can be fun chatting to people who are interested in the same things as us.
 Some people online will genuinely just want to chat or be friends.
 However, not everyone you chat to online will be who they say they are.

 It’s easy to lie online